-Therefore, more research is needed to find out if the Oxford jab can protect people from the South African variant in older and vulnerable people.
+Therefore, more research is needed to find out if the Oxford jab can protect people from the South African/Beta variant in older and vulnerable people.

-However, studies have shown that the Oxford vaccine is effective against the UK variant.
+However, studies have shown that the Oxford vaccine is effective against the UK/Alpha variant.
 Research has found it is 84% effective against the original strain and 74.6% against the UK variant.

-Fortunately, early results have found that having two doses of the Pfizer/BioNtech vaccine will give people strong T-cell responses against the UK and South African variants of Covid, suggesting that the vaccine will continue to protect against serious disease in the coming months.
+Fortunately, early results have found that having two doses of the Pfizer/BioNtech vaccine will give people strong T-cell responses against the Alpha and Delta variants of Covid, suggesting that the vaccine will continue to protect against serious disease in the coming months.

-It is suggests the Brazilian variant may resist antibodies in people who’ve recovered from Covid before.
+It is suggested that the Gamma variant may resist antibodies in people who’ve recovered from Covid before.

-Two doses of the AstraZeneca and the Pfizer vaccines are said to be highly effective against the Indian variant of Covid-19.
+Two doses of the AstraZeneca and the Pfizer vaccines are said to be highly effective against the Indian/Delta variant of Covid-19.